meltano/meltano/docs/src/docs/quickstart.md

 $ meltano ui
 ```

 Meltano is now running, so you can start adding data sources, configuring reporting databases, scheduling updates and building dashboards.

-Open your Internet browser and visit  [http://localhost:5000](http://localhost:5000) get started.
+Open your Internet browser and visit  [http://localhost:5000](http://localhost:5000) to get started.

 ## Connecting Data Sources

-When you visit the [http://localhost:5000](http://localhost:5000), you should see:
+When you visit [http://localhost:5000](http://localhost:5000), you should see:

 Do this in the Meltano UI under "Pipelines" in *Step 1, Extractors*. [http://localhost:5000/pipelines/extractors](http://localhost:5000/pipelines/extractors)